Dane-M1191/liftoff-assignments/P2-Project_Outline/README.md

 ### Overview
 A lab management app that allows you to log and track your animal colony and share among labs.
 ### Features
--Login and Sign Up
+Login and Sign Up,
--Authentication
+Authentication,
--Individual user permissions(?)
+Individual user permissions,
--Add, Edit, and Delete data
--Sort and Search
-  -by lab
-  -by colony
-  -by species
-  -by keyword
+Add data,
+Edit data,
+Delete data,
--Linking users by shared lab
+Sort and Search(by lab, colony, species, and keyword) Link users by shared lab
 ### Technologies
 Java
 Spring